onlyquake/xonotic-wiki/Relics.markdown

 **6 - Splash Damage:** When the holder shoots someone, the damage is transmitted to those around the victim, harming them as well.
 *TODO: Make this relic not affect team mates.*

-**7 - Firing Speed:** The player’s weapons fire faster.
+**7 - Firing Speed:** The player's weapons fire faster.

 **8 - Disability:** A player shot by the owner of this relic is cursed for several seconds.
 Curses include: Slower movement, lower jump height, slower firing rate.
 ~~*TODO: Add effects to the players cursed by this relic, such as particles and sounds.*~~ DONE

 **9 - Team Boost:** Players carrying this relic boost team mates that get close to them.
-The boost also lasts for a few seconds after they leave the carrier’s radius.
+The boost also lasts for a few seconds after they leave the carrier's radius.
 This relic will only spawn in team games.
 ~~*TODO: Add effects to the players boosted by this relic, such as particles and sounds.*~~ DONE

 **10 - Speed:** Owners of this relic can run faster.